JasonLiu1229/University-Vault/DS/Session/Session 2.md

 **Skeleton = reverse of proxy at server side**
 #### Marshalling
 = transform object in memory to bitstream

+Marshalling is the process of transferring and formatting a collection of data structures into an external data representation type appropriate for transmission in a message.

 ![[Pasted image 20240225205011.png]]
 **Options**
 - marshalling using external standard